 Printed instructions are NOT supplied with the kit.
 You can download the kit-building instructions for your PCB from the links below.

-CLICK HERE to download the kit-building instructions for the receiver module kit.
+CLICK HERE to download the latest kit-building instructions for the receiver module kit.

 CLICK HERE to download the ITALIAN kit-building instructions (many thanks to Roberto IZ7VHF for the translation!)